|photo NYPL Collection|

 In 1899 once-elegant row houses, since converted to office space, lined the site of the old Fort Amsterdam.
-The federal government took ownership and the Department of the Treasure sponsored a competition for the design of the new Customs House -- and sparked a controversy that would last for years.
-The Customs House was the first major competition under the 1893 Tarnsey Act that allowed architects to compete for the design of public structures.
+The Federal Government took ownership and the Department of the Treasury sponsored a competition for the design of the new Customs House -- and sparked a controversy that would last for years.
+The Customs House was the first major competition under the 1893 Tarnsey Act that allowed architects to compete for the design of civic structures.
 The competition ended in a tie between Cass Gilbert, from Minnesota, and the New York City firm of Carrere & Hastings.

 Critical to the architecture was the sculpture.
 Four colossal seated figures representing Africa, Asia, America and Europe would decorate the front facade.
-So important were these allegories that each had a separate contract, the commissions being given to Daniel Chester French.
-Above the twelve 3-story high columns are statues representing the sea powers of the world.
-For dramatic contrast to the gray granite the statuary was executed in brilliant white Tennessee marble.
+So important were these allegories that each had a separate contract, the commissions all being awarded to Daniel Chester French.
+Above the 12 three -story high columns are statues representing the sea powers of the world.
+In dramatic contrast to the gray granite facade, the sculptures were executed in brilliant white Tennessee marble.

-Masterpieces of symbolism, French's groups deserve careful study:
+Masterpieces of symbolism, French's groupings deserve careful study:

-The statue of Asia reflects the somewhat slanted views of the period.
+The statue of Asia reflects the political views of the period.
 Her feet rest on a stool supported by human skulls, symbolic of the many lives lost in Asian slavery.
 In one hand she holds a poppy while a statue of Buddha sits in her lap.
 Behind her a cross is emerging, denoting the rise of Christianity and missionary work at the time.
-Three miserable figures, one curled on the ground with his face to the dirt and one with his hands tied behind his back represent, in French's words "the hordes of India, and the hopelessness of the life of so many of the inhabitants."
+Three miserable figures, one curled on the ground with his face in the dirt and one with his hands tied behind his back represent, in French's words, "the hordes of India, and the hopelessness of the life of so many of the inhabitants."
 A large tiger wraps behind the throne.

 The interior of the Custom House was a lavish as the exterior.
 The rotunda remains one of the largest public spaces in New York.
 Over the ornate room a 140-ton skylight was engineered with no visible means of support.

-Today the U.S. Customs House is the home of the George Gustav Heye Center -- National Museum of the American Indian, a branch of the Smithsonian Institution.
+Today the United State Customs House is the home of the George Gustav Heye Center -- National Museum of the American Indian, a branch of the Smithsonian Institution.